ash0080/gun.doc.cn/100000-ops-sec-in-IE6-on-2GB-Atom-CPU.md

 Resulting caveats:

- - These tests are running on the bleeding edge `0.5` branch, only 60% of the API tests are currently passing.
  - These performance benchmarks rarely have cache misses, but replicates other database benchmarks (like Redis) which do the same.
 Measuring disk I/O is not very interesting.
  - Take all performance testing benchmarks with a huge grain of salt.
 That is why we're working on [panic](https://github.com/gundb/panic-server), a distributed testing runner.